 If a dialing format is programmed which transmits opening/closing by user ID, each user will report the respective user number.
-User numbers greater than 16 will only be correctly reported if the FBI Superfast or ADEMCO point ID formats are used.
+User numbers greater than 16 can only be reported as the actual user code if using the FBI Superfast or ADEMCO point ID formats are used.